Hardship payment application

 - Up to two payments of up to $2,000 each, with five weeks between payments.

-Payments are subject to 32% tax.
+Protect withholds 32% tax from hardship payments.
+Additional tax may be payable by you when you lodge your tax return if your marginal tax rate is higher than this rate.
 Therefore, if you claim $2,000 from your Protect account as a hardship payment, the maximum you will receive in your bank account is $1,360 due to tax.

 3. How do I apply?